north-road/slyr/docs/src/user_guide/configuring.md

 SLYR requires use of "MDB Tools" in order to read ArcMap .style files.
-While the licensed version of SLYR is packaged with an inbuilt version of MDB Tools, users of the community version will need to manually download and install MDB Tools and then setup the MDB tools path in this section.
+While the licensed version of SLYR is packaged with an inbuilt version of MDB Tools, users of the community version will need to manually install MDB Tools and then setup the MDB tools path in this section.

+To install MDB tools:

+- Windows users: [manually download](https://github.com/lsgunth/mdbtools-win/archive/master.zip) MDB tools and extract the zip
+- MacOS users: install MDB tools using [homebrew](https://formulae.brew.sh/formula/mdbtools) or [macports](https://ports.macports.org/port/mdbtools/)
+- Linux users: install MDB tools using your distribution's package manager

 | Setting           | Description                                                                                               | Directions                                                                                          |
 |-------------------|-----------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|